(Duchess Meghan Markle heading to her and Prince Harry’s evening reception in her second wedding gown by Stella McCartney. Source: Getty Images)

 Despite donation efforts, the majority of our unwanted clothing ends up in landfills.
 Fortunately, more and more retailers are doing their part to intercept such waste through recycling initiatives.
 Levi’s and H&M will collect your unwanted attire in exchange for discounts to shop.
 Old clothing is then sent to I:CO, an organization that sorts the garments to determine their conditions, whether they can be resold, repurposed or recycled—either within the fashion industry (closed loop) or as a product for other industries (open loop).
 For her part, Stella McCartney sources recycled fabrics, such as nylon and polyester, to promote a circular fashion economy.
 Additionally, the duchess’ wedding-dress designer has always been an advocate for the environment and animals.

 It’s been reported that, with her new title, Markle had to give up many personal style freedoms.
-In similar fashion, by letting go of old shopping habits we can embrace a more abundant wardrobe (and shopping in general) approach.
+In similar sustainable fashion, by letting go of old shopping habits we can embrace a more abundant wardrobe (and shopping in general) approach.
 So what can consumers do to be more mindful of their shopping habits and, as a result, create more abundance in their lives?
 Stay informed.
 Support purpose-driven brands.
 Shopping with more intention creates space in our lives for, as Kondo would say, the things we love.
 Sloan adds, “What can people do?
 Appreciate trees.
 Plant trees.
 Give people trees as gifts.
 Defend the trees in your neighborhood from being cut, broken or damaged.
 They are shared shade and precious to our health and well-being.”
 After all, it’s the little things that are really the big things.
 Baby steps can lead to great strides.